umbraco/UmbracoDocs/umbraco-heartcore/client-libraries/dot-net-console.md

 Option A - E uses the[ Content Delivery API](../api-documentation/content-delivery/) and can be used for any Heartcore Project, which has public content.

-Option F uses the [Content Management API. ](../api-documentation/content-management/).
-This means that an [API Key ](../getting-started/backoffice-users-and-api-keys.md)is required to run this part of the sample.
-Tis is because it will create a new folder in the Media Library and upload an image to a new Media item.
+Option F uses the [Content Management API.](../api-documentation/content-management/).
+This means that an [API Key](../getting-started/backoffice-users-and-api-keys.md) is required to run this part of the sample.
+This is because it will create a new folder in the Media Library and upload an image to a new Media item.

 ### Examples of the fetched data